thuntran/costofliving/README.md

-This is an example of how to calculate the gross salary, total taxes, net salary, and difference between average cost of living and net salary for a single person earning minimum wage in a specific state:
+This is an example of how to calculate the gross salary, total taxes, net salary, and difference between average cost of living and net salary for a single person earning minimum wage in Alabama:

 ``` r
 net_salary_avg_col_difference("AL")